techclassltd/Final-Project-Version-Control-with-Git/README.md

 2. Navigate to _Lists/Students_ diirectories then make a directory, define it according to your student ID/number and inside of the created directory create a _cities.txt_ file.
 You can optionally add a description or a list to this file or leave the file empty.

 3. Stage and commit your changes.

+4. View the status and log.

-4. Before pushing it back to the [upstream repository](https://github.com/farhad85/MasteringGit) to make a pull request, **ensure that the local master branch is synchronized and has all of the updates from the upstream** using checkout, fetch, and pull.
-Then checkout to your source branch and `merge` or `rebase` from the updated local master.
-Ensure that your local master and source branch is up-to-date with the latest version from the remote codebase(origin) to prevent staled pull requests and to merge your changes to master.
+4. Before pushing it back to the [upstream repository](https://github.com/farhad85/MasteringGit), **ensure that the local master branch is synchronized and has all of the updates from the upstream** using pull.
+Then checkout to your source branch and `merge` from the updated local master.

-5. Login to your **Github account** and click _Compare & pull request_ button of the project remote repository then click _Create pull request_ to open a new pull request.

-6. Your pull request will be reviewed and eventually merge to master.
+5. Ignore some types of files.

+6. Push the changes to GitHub.

+7. Edit README.md.

+8. Undo the modification.

+9. Tag the last commit.

 </div>